St3fan1n1/Basic-OpenGL-and-Graphic-Rendering/HelloTriangle/README.md

 In this sevtion I will be learning the basics of window creation using GLFW and GLEW.
 I will also be learning the basics of displaying stuff to the screen.

+***glfwInit()*** initiates glfw.
+The same goes for ***glewInit()***.

+# **Creating a Window**

+To create a window, you need to initiate glfw and glew.
+After that, we tell the computer how we want to create the window by using ***glfwWindowHint()***.
+Then we create a pointer to a window using the function ***glfwCreateWindow()***.
+In this function we need to pass it the width, height and title of the window.
+The last two parameters will be learned in the future.
+We also create the current context to the window.
+A context holds all the states associated to OpenGL.

+We also need to check for fatal errors when initiating glfw and glew, so we create a function to check and end the program if needed.

+# **Drawing to the Screen**

 ```
 glClearColor(0.0f, 0.0f, 0.0f, 0.0f);
 glClear(GL_COLOR_BUFFER_BIT);